ProTechEx/vgpu-proxmox/README.md

 echo -e "vfio\nvfio_iommu_type1\nvfio_pci\nvfio_virqfd" >> /etc/modules
 ```

-Proxmox comes with the open source nouveau driver for nvidia gpus, but we don't want that because we want to use our patched nvidia driver to enable vGPU, so we have to prevent that driver from loading
+Proxmox comes with the open source nouveau driver for nvidia gpus, however we have to use our patched nvidia driver to enable vGPU.
+The next line will prevent the nouveau driver from loading
 ```bash
 echo "blacklist nouveau" >> /etc/modprobe.d/blacklist.conf
 ```